Your choice of a Harbor Tour OR Whale Watch

 - Coronado Hotel: This world-famous hotel and San Diego landmark was once the largest resort in the world, and was the first hotel to switch to electric lighting near the turn of the 20th century.
 The resort’s palatial design and coastal location continue to make it a much-loved and often-photographed destination by guests and passers-by alike.

-Your pass includes One Hour San Diego Harbor Cruise by Flagship Cruises & Events, plus admission to dozens more top attractions.
+Your pass includes One Hour San Diego Harbor Tour by Flagship Cruises tickets, plus admission to dozens more top attractions.

 North Harbor Cruise: Daily departures at 10:00 am, 12:30 pm, 3:00 pm and *5:30 pm